gititsharada/Performance-Analysis-for-Smart-Grid/README.md

 ## Overview
 The project focuses on making design decision for a Smart Grid.
+Since for every Smart Grid Design, Load Flow studies are important, we will first look into it.
 ## Methodology

 ## Results